Always question who you are dealing with and remain objective.

 Check and Challenge the Information

-- If you have received a ‘phishing’ email, text, letter or scam communication by any other method and have not lost money or clicked on any website links contained in the message, you can report this online to Action Fraud.
+- If you have received a ‘phishing’ email, text, letter or scam communication do not respond, bin it and report it to Action Fraud.

 You may also wish to report these emails to: